JacobH1992/portfolio-github-pages/_posts/2017-03-14-tandem-teaser-website.markdown

 ### A new brand

 For the next six months, we set about defining the brand for the new bank.
-I was involved in and help facilitate numerous workshops, Co-Founder events and testing sessions with [Wolf Ollins](http://www.wolffolins.com/){:target="_blank"} and other Tandem employees.
+I was involved in and helped facilitate numerous workshops, Co-Founder events and testing sessions with [Wolff Olins](http://www.wolffolins.com/){:target="_blank"} and other Tandem employees.
 We explored multiple names and directions before finding 'Tandem'.

 <div class="img no-mbtm revealBottom"><img src="../assets/img/tdm-teaser-website/tdm-teaser-workshops.jpg" alt="Brand workshops with Wolf Ollins"></div>
 <div class="img revealBottom"><img src="../assets/img/tdm-teaser-website/tdm-teaser-logos.jpg" alt="Tandem logo sketches"></div>

-The output from working with Wolf Ollins was a 'minimal viable brand' and a set of guidelines that the Tandem team could take and evolve over time.
+The output from working with Wolff Olins was a 'minimal viable brand' and a set of guidelines that the Tandem team could take and evolve over time.
 The guidelines included brand principles, a logo, colour palette, typography, photography and iconography styles, TOV principles and user personas.

 <div class="img no-mbtm revealBottom"><img src="../assets/img/tdm-teaser-website/tdm-teaser-logo.jpg" alt="Tandem logo"></div>
 <div class="img revealBottom"><img src="../assets/img/tdm-teaser-website/tandem-teaser-guidelines.jpg" alt="Tandem guidelines"></div>